shannonlal/mortgage-calculator/README.md

 This is an Angular Application which serves the UI and connects to the calculator api to provide the mortgage calculator functionality

+### calculator-ui-react
+This is a React Application which serves the UI and connects to teh calculator api to provide the mortgage application

 ## Shared Libraries

 The following is a summary of shared library within the mortgage calculator monorepo: